rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 400 px
     :align: center

-    Transitive orientation of the dual graph *-g*
+    Transitive neighbourhoods of the dual graph *-g*

-It is worthwhile noticing that the orientation of *g* is achieved with a *single implication class* covering all the vertices, whereas the orientation of the dual *-g* needs a decomposition into *three implication classes* marked in black, red and blue (see Fig.55).
+It is worthwhile noticing that the orientation of *g* is achieved with a *single neighbourhood* decomposition, covering all the vertices.
+Whereas, the orientation of the dual *-g* needs a decomposition into *three subsequent neighbourhoods* marked in black, red and blue (see Fig.55).

 Let us recheck these facts by explicitely constructing transitively oriented digraph instances with the :py:func:`graphs.Graph.computeTransitivelyOrientedDigraph` method.